Miltonly/Streets/Gleave Terrace

 What's nearby

-Parks are plentiful.
-Escarpment View Park and Velodrome Park are five minutes away; Centennial Park, Milton Community Park, and Rotary Park are six to seven minutes.
-Public schools include Chris Hadfield PS and Irma Coulson PS (elementary) and Elsie MacGill Secondary School (secondary), all within a six-minute drive.
+Families have access to multiple public schools within a five-to-seven-minute drive, including Chris Hadfield PS and Irma Coulson PS for elementary, and Elsie MacGill Secondary School for secondary.
 Catholic options include Guardian Angels Catholic ES and Bishop P.F.
 Reding Catholic SS, both seven minutes away.
-The Milton Muslim Community Centre and Islamic Community Centre of Milton are also seven minutes from the street.
+The Milton Muslim Community Centre and Islamic Community Centre of Milton are also within a seven-minute drive.
+Highway 401 at Regional Road 25 is seven minutes away, providing straightforward access to Mississauga, Oakville, and Burlington.

 Trade patterns